vincelemke99/Data-Mining-Project/README.md

-# This is a cloned repository of a student project from a Data Mining course.
-I completed the modelling part (see Regression Models).

 # Used-Car-Data-Mining

 Welcome to the Data Mining project revolving around the Craig's List-based used-car dataset.
 The goal of this project is to predict the price of listed vehicles.